 Norfolk County Council has sought to use data from rain gauges where incidents of flooding are located within a 2.5 km radius of the instrumentation.
 This distance meets the requirements of British Standards and aims to capture localised rainfall patterns.
 Where there is no available data within this radius this will be stated.

-The internal flooding reported here is within 2.5km of a rain gauge.
-The rainfall events recorded by gauges for this catchment are;
+This incident of internal flooding in the catchment is not within 2.5km of a rain gauge station.